What is an adult day health center?

 • Medically stable

-• Able to tolerate and function in a water temperature range of 90 to 92 degrees F.
+• Ability to tolerate and function in a water temperature range of 90 to 92 degrees Fahrenheit.

 Most major insurances will cover aquatic therapy given in conjunction with land-based therapy.
 We are very familiar with various insurance providers and will work with your insurance provider to ensure that you incur as little out of pocket expense as possible.